MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Chats-and-calls.md

 ## Chats and calls

-MyAnalytics counts audio calls, video calls, and chats that people make in Teams as collaboration activities.
+MyAnalytics counts audio calls, video calls, and chats that people make in Teams and in Skype for Business as collaboration activities.
 It calculates the duration of these activities this way:

-### Chats in Teams
+### Chats in Teams and in Skype for Business

- * Every Teams chat message that you send counts as 30 seconds.
+ * Every chat message that you send counts as 30 seconds.
- * Every Teams chat message that you receive counts as 0 seconds.
-This is because it has been empirically determined that the sent-messages time is a good predictor of the total duration of the Teams session.
+ * Every chat message that you receive counts as 0 seconds.
+This is because it has been empirically determined that the sent-messages time is a good predictor of the total duration of the Teams session or Skype for Business session.

-### Calls in Teams
+### Calls in Teams and in Skype for Business

- * For every ad hoc call in Teams, MyAnalytics uses the actual duration of the call.
+ * For every ad hoc call, MyAnalytics uses the actual duration of the call.
 An "ad hoc" call is a call that does not appear in the Outlook calendar.
- * For any Teams call that is also a meeting on the Outlook calendar, the time counts as 0.
+ * For any call that is also a meeting on the Outlook calendar, the time counts as 0.
 This is because the time is already being counted as a meeting on the calendar.

   >[!Note]
-  > Teams data is usually prompt.
+  > Skype for Business data is usually prompt.
 However, in rare instances, users can experience delays of from two to four days.
 For more information see [MyAnalytics FAQ](../../Overview/MyA-faq.md)